-Selected Topics in Twentieth-Century History 0.5 unit Prerequisite: 1.0 unit of history at any level or permission of the instructor
+Selected Topics in Twentieth-Century History Prerequisite: 1.0 unit of history at any level or permission of

 A combined lecture-seminar course on a selected topic in twentieth-century history.
 Course content will vary from year to year, depending on the faculty member who is teaching the course.